seedubjay/seedubjay.github.io/wikipedia-clicks.md

 Here's a game to pass the time while you're trapped at home 10 months into a pandemic.

 Pick two random pages on Wikipedia -- your goal is to get from one to the other in _as few clicks as possible_.
-(Using the box full of links at the bottom of the page is cheating!)
+(Using the box full of links at the bottom of the page is cheating...)

 For example, you can get from _Kangaroo_ to _Dave Brubeck_ (a jazz pianist) in just 3 clicks: {% assign path = site.data.wikipedia-graph.example -%}
 {%- for page in path -%}